Uncertainty in Neural Networks: Approximately Bayesian Ensembling: Experiments

-Classification uncertainties were tested on Fashion MNIST.
-Three-layer NNs of 100 hidden nodes were trained on eight of the ten clothing classes.
-The confidence of predictions on novel data categories not seen during training was then assessed.
-Table \ref{tab_fashion_mini} shows examples of the categories - the two held out classes, trousers \& sneakers (edge cases), CIFAR-10 images \& MNIST digits (OOD), various rotations and inversions (natural adversarial), and high magnitude noise (Gaussian \& Bernoulli) designed to fall into extrapolation regions of the input space (pure adversarial).
+We now test on classification tasks, for out-of-distribution (OOD) data, with complex NN architectures, and compare against other ensemble methods.

 An uncertainty-aware NN should make predictions of decreasing confidence as it is asked to predict on data further from the distribution seen during training.
-Table \ref{tab_fashion_mini} records the proportion of high confidence predictions (defined as a softmax output class being $\geq$ 90\%) made by various systems - a single regularised NN, and ensembles of 5xNNs using unconstrained, regularised, and anchored loss functions.
+To test this, we report the proportion of high confidence predictions (defined as a softmax output class being $\geq$ 90\%) made by various ensemble systems - unconstrained, regularised, and anchored (as in section \ref{sec_panel_results}).